Spotlight On: Qualitative and Mixed Methods Research

 The Project Roomkey (PRK) Program, led by the California Department of Social Services (CDSS) and implemented by counties and Tribes across California, aimed to protect people experiencing homelessness during the COVID-19 pandemic by providing alternatives to staying on the streets or congregate shelters.
 Serving 62,000 people, many of whom were elderly or had chronic health conditions, PRK increased the likelihood of participants moving into permanent housing.

 With funding from the California Health Care Foundation and the Conrad N. Hilton Foundation, Abt evaluated the program to understand its successes and challenges, and the experiences of PRK participants.
-The mixed-methods approach included a web survey of CDSS PRK grantees from 54 countries and Tribes, telephone interviews with key stakeholders in 15 communities, site visits to five communities, and analysis of Homeless Management Information System (HMIS) data from three communities.
+The mixed-methods approach included a web survey of CDSS PRK grantees from 54 counties and Tribes, telephone interviews with key stakeholders in 15 communities, site visits to five communities, and analysis of Homeless Management Information System (HMIS) data from three communities.
 During site visits, Abt interviewed staff from homeless services providers, local government partners and healthcare entities.
 The study team also interviewed individuals with lived PRK experience and observed the hotels and motels used as PRK sites.

 The evaluation revealed that PRK successfully saved lives and transformed emergency housing practices in California, thanks to rapid partnerships between local service providers and health systems.
 The program's design, implementation, and demobilization offer valuable lessons for providing emergency and interim housing for populations with complex needs.
 Read the final evaluation reports.